zaidalhuda/ai-in-teaching/README.md

 - **Moonshot AI**: Kimi long-context processing for educational materials
 - **Chinese AI Education Alliance**: Best practices for AI integration in Chinese schools

+### Real-Time AI Resources
+- **xAI Documentation**: Official guides for educational use of Grok
+- **Real-Time Learning Integration**: Studies on current events in education
+- **Information Currency in Education**: Best practices for using up-to-date content

 ---

 *Remember: AI is a powerful teaching tool, but human judgment, creativity, and relationship-building remain at the heart of great education.
 Use AI to enhance your teaching, not replace your professional expertise.
-In the Chinese educational context, AI should support both academic excellence in English and cultural identity development.*
+In the Chinese educational context, AI should support both academic excellence in English and cultural identity development.
+Consider the balance between real-time information and established knowledge when integrating different AI tools.*